nolanlab/scaffold/README.md

 *WhateverYouWant*_B cells.fcs

+This is a rundown of the different options:

+- **Running mode**: keep this as "Gated"
+- **Edge weight influence**: this option controls the importance assigned to the edge weights in constructing the force directed layout, and is related to the workings of the ForceAtlas2 algorithm. *Proportional* means that edge weight is proportional to the number of parameters used to construct the graph, *Fixed* will allow you to select a specific value explicitly
-If you check the "Add inter-cluster connections" checkbox your graph will also include connections between the unsupervised clusters (Blue nodes).
+- **Add inter-cluster connections**: if this is checked, the graph will also include connections between the unsupervised clusters (Blue nodes).
 The default is for the unsupervised clusters (Blue nodes) to be connected only to the landmark populations (Red nodes).
-Please note that this feature is still experimental.
+It is **highly recommended** to check this option.
+- **asinh cofatctor**: the cofactor used for the asinh transformation.
+The recommended values are 5 for mass cytometry data, and 150 for fluorescence-based flow cytometry.

 After you have specified all the parameters you can click on the "Start analysis" button.
 The run should be pretty quick and it will create a single .scaffold file with the same name of the dataset that you have used as reference.
 This is a single self-contained bundle that contains everything you need to browse the data.
 You can move it in any folder you want and also share with other users, without having to share any of the original files.